-GlycoMimetics has reported topline results in its Phase 2 clinical trial studying its lead investigational drug GMI-1070 in vaso-occlusive crisis (VOC) of sickle cell disease.
+GlycoMimetics has reported results in its Phase 2 clinical trial studying its lead investigational drug GMI-1070 in vaso-occlusive crisis (VOC) of sickle cell disease.

 About Sickle Cell Disease

 Sickle cell disease is one of the most prevalent genetic disorders, affecting between 90,000 and 100,000 people in the U.S. alone.
 It is a chronic condition with substantial illness and death, responsible for more than 70,000 hospitalizations per year in the U.S. One of the most debilitating effects of sickle cell disease is vaso-occlusive crisis (VOC), where changes in blood protein cause red blood cells to become rigid and stick inside small blood vessels.
 This causes blockages in blood flow and results in pain, which can require medical care and hospital stays for pain medication.
 Other medical problems can also occur during vaso-occlusive crisis, which can complicate treatment and lead to longer hospital stays.